luka-bacic/wordpress-workflow/README.md

 ```
 gulp
 ```
+This should open your default browser with the dev server.
+As you make changes to the files in the `prototype` (source files) directory, the dev server will inject CSS changes without reloading, and reload the page if you modify/add PHP, JS and image files.
 Leave this terminal open while you are working.
 When you are done press `CTRL + C` if you're on Windows and Linux, or `⌘ + C` on Mac.

 That's it, happy coding!